ibm-cloud-docs/BlockStorage/mounting-windows.md

 1. Press the Windows Logo key + X, and then click **Run**.
 2. In the Run dialog box, type `Diskmgmt.msc`.
 Click **OK**, and the Disk Management dialog box appears.
 The side pane shows the drives that are attached to your host.
-3. In the Disk Management window, right-click the discovered LUN's name, and then click **Online**.
+3. In the Disk Management window, right-click the discovered volume's name, and then click **Online**.
 4. Right-click and select **Initialize Disk**.
 5. In the dialog box, select the disk to initialize, and then click **OK**.
 6. The New Simple Volume wizard starts.
 Select a disk size, and then click **Next**.
-7. Assign a drive letter to the LUN, and then click **Next**.
+7. Assign a drive letter to the volume, and then click **Next**.
-8. Enter the parameters to format the LUN.
+8. Enter the parameters to format the volume.
     - On a Windows Server, only NTFS is supported.
     - Set the allocation unit size to 64 K.
     - Provide a label for your Storage volume.